curl/curl/docs/libcurl/curl_url_set.md

 Pass a pointer to a null-terminated string to the *url* parameter.
 The string must point to a correctly formatted "RFC 3986+" URL or be a NULL pointer.

+By default, this API only accepts setting URLs using schemes for protocols that are supported built-in.
+To make libcurl parse URLs generically even for schemes it does not know about, the **CURLU_NON_SUPPORT_SCHEME** flags bit must be set.
+Otherwise, this function returns *CURLUE_UNSUPPORTED_SCHEME* for URL schemes it does not recognize.

 Unless *CURLU_NO_AUTHORITY* is set, a blank hostname is not allowed in the URL.